coredns/coredns.io/content/plugins/log.md

 The classes of responses have the following meaning:

 * `success`: successful response
-* `denial`: either NXDOMAIN or NODATA (name exists, type does not)
+* `denial`: either NXDOMAIN or nodata responses (Name exists, type does not).
+A nodata response sets the return code to NOERROR.
 * `error`: SERVFAIL, NOTIMP, REFUSED, etc. Anything that indicates the remote server is not willing to resolve the request.
 * `all`: the default - nothing is specified.
 Using of this class means that all messages will be logged whatever we mix together with "all".

 If no class is specified, it defaults to *all*.